PureLove-X/tws.management/README.md

   - To activate the HUD players can use the following command:
     - `/hud`
   - Players who have enabled the HUD are stored in a local SQLite database
-- Add automatic unwhitelisting of players who are inactive for a configurable [config.json](https://github.com/kylejulian98/tws.management/blob/master/src/main/resources/config.json#L17) amount of days and hours.
-  - If a player is inactive for more than the combined duration (days + hours) they will be removed from the server whitelist
-  - If the player is due to be unwhitelisted, they can be made exempt through granting them a permission node `tws.exempt.auto` or using the in-game commands (see below).
-- To add Players to the exempt list for the auto unwhitelisting, you can use the in-game commands below:
-  - `/exe list`
-  - `/exe add <PlayerName>`
-  - `/exe remove <PlayerName>`
-  - `/exe clear`

 This plugin maintains a local SQLite database which persists information used by some of the provided features.
 This is found under: `/plugins/tws.management/tws-local.db`.